Feature request: Moderation tools to encourage user etiquette

 - Maximum posts in a 10-minute period

-- Minimum character count per post.
+Minimum character count per post(this is now implemented)

 - KajMagnus @KajMagnus2023-05-16 16:04:07.924Z